Ingo Kühl: Life

-In 1999 he visited the Lofoten, set up a provisional studio in Reine in a rorbu and painted the view over the harbor to the mountain range.
+In 1999 he visited the Lofoten, set up a provisional studio in Reine in a rorbu and painted the view over the harbor to the mountain range and the Moskstraumen.
 In 2000 he made a trip around the world: Thailand, Laos, New Zealand, South Pacific, Peru.
 In 2001 he married Annette Kühl and they both spent a year in the South Seas: Cook Islands, French Polynesia, Fiji, Vanuatu.
 He painted South Sea pictures.
-After participating in an expedition of the Cultural Center to ceremonies of the indigenous people in Lamap on Malakula, his works that were created there were shown in an exhibition at the National Museum of Vanuatu.
+After participating in an expedition of the Vanuatu Cultural Centre to ceremonies of the indigenous people in Lamap on Malakula, his works that were created there were shown in an exhibition at the National Museum of Vanuatu.

-Travels followed to Chile, where he painted the Picture cycle "Landscapes of the End of the World" (2005) in Tierra del Fuego and circumnavigated Cape Horn on board of a sailing yacht (2009).
+Travels followed to Chile, where he painted the Picture cycle Landscapes of the End of the World (2005) in Tierra del Fuego and circumnavigated Cape Horn on board of a sailing yacht (2009).
 In Papua New Guinea he worked together with the indigenous sculptor Tomulopa Deko.
 The two explored the Sepik area (2010).
 In 2012 he returned to Papua New Guinea with his wife and both traveled in company with Tomulopa Deko to the Sepik River again.
 Afterwards they visited the Trobriand Islands, where Ingo Kühl studied the Kula culture.

 In 2019 he took part in the project "Tisch am Kliff" (Table on the Cliff): Two bronze plates each on the theme of 5000 years of Sylt history designed and assembled into a table plate by five artists, set up on the Wadden Sea in the immediate vicinity of the Sylt Museum in Keitum.